 Thanks to the support we have had in the UK and beyond plus major funding from a larger Charity in Italy known as Friuli Mandi, Splendid Valley School now has a new school building less than a kilometre from the old one.

-It was in October 2007 that a group of our trustees and supporters attended the inauguration of the new school building which now caters for 250 children all receiving a free education.
+It was in October 2007 that a group of our trustees and supporters attended the inauguration of the new school building which now caters for 250 children .
 Many children and some staff must walk an hour or more to get to school where there are now 18 staff including 16 teachers.

 Having completed our project in the Kathmandu valley In 2011, the focus of our activities shifted to the Phulkharka region a more remote rural area to the north of Dhading.
-Because of its remoteness the schools lacked equipment and often even school buildings.
+Here we provided resources and equipment for many of the schools as well as teacher training .